cityjson/cjio_dbexport/README.rst

 + Hardcoded to LoD 1, no semantics, no appearances

 + The geometry is expected to be a ``MULTIPOLYGON`` of ``POLYGON Z`` in PostGIS

-+ Either export the whole database table, or subset with a bounding box

 + Only tested with PostgresSQL 11, PostGIS 2.5